Trusted Guidance During The Probate Process

-Attorney Swiggart has had the privilege to serve in a variety of fiduciary capacities, whether by appointment in a Will or trust, or through a Probate Court.
-She also acts as attorney for estates and fiduciaries.
+Carolyn C. Swiggart has had the privilege to serve in a variety of fiduciary capacities, whether by appointment in a will or trust, or through a Probate Court.
+She also acts as an attorney for estates and fiduciaries.

 Attorney Swiggart frequently serves as an executrix of a decedent’s estate.